All Products

 );

-For vector retrieval with filter conditions, several common filtering scenarios exist, as described in this section.
+For vector retrieval with filter conditions, the following are common filtering scenarios:

 Query scenario 1: A string column is used as a filter condition

-The following query is an example.
-A common scenario is to find corresponding vector data within an organization, such as finding face data within a class.
+The following is an example query.
+A common scenario is to find corresponding vector data within an organization, such as finding face data in a class.

 SELECT(feature, '{1,2,3,4}') AS d FROM feature_tb WHERE uuid = 'x' ORDER BY d LIMIT 10;

 • Set `uuid` as the distribution key.
-This ensures that data with the same filter value is stored in the same shard.
-A query then accesses only a single shard.
+This ensures that data with the same filter condition is stored in the same shard.
+A query then only accesses a single shard.

 • Set `uuid` as the clustering key for the table.
-The data within files is then sorted by the clustering key.
+Data is sorted within files based on the clustering key.

 Query scenario 2: A time field is used as a filter condition

-The following query is an example.
-Typically, a time field is used to filter vector data.
-You can set the time field `time_field` as the segment key for the table.
-This allows for the rapid location of the files that contain the data.
+The following is an example query.
+This is typically used to filter vector data based on a time field.
+We recommend that you set the time field `time_field` as the segment key for the table.
+This lets you quickly locate the files where the data resides.

 SELECT xx_distance(feature, '{1,2,3,4}') AS d FROM feature_tb WHERE time_field BETWEEN '2020-08-30 00:00:00' AND '2020-08-30 12:00:00' ORDER BY d LIMIT 10;